philipmat/discogs-xml2db/README.md

 MySQL or other databases are not supported at the moment, but you are welcome to submit a patch.

-# How do I use it?
-Steps to import the datadumps (into PostgreSQL):

-1. Download and extract the data dumps (you can use `get_latest_dump.sh` to get the latest dumps).
-2. Create the empty database: `createdb -U {user-name} discogs`
-3. Import the database schema: `psql -U {user-name} -d discogs -f discogs.sql`
-4. The XML data dumps often contain control characters and do not have root tags.
-To fix this run `fix-xml.py _release_`, where release is the release date of the dump, for example `20100201`.
-5. Finally import the data with `python discogsparser.py -o pgsql -p "dbname=discogs" pgsql _release_`, where release is the release date of the dump, for example `20100201`

 # Options for `discogsparser.py`

 * **Input**: `-d`/`--date` parses all three files (artists, labels, releases) for a given monthly dump: